aristanetworks/anta/docs/getting-started.md

 ## Test Catalog

-To test your network, it is important to define a test catalog to list all the tests to run against your inventory.
-Test catalog references python functions into a yaml file.
-This file can be loaded by anta.loader.py
+To test your network, ANTA relies on a test catalog to list all the tests to run against your inventory.
+A test catalog references python functions into a yaml file.

 The structure to follow is like: